Metamind-Innovations/realm_task_3_3_xai_uc3/README.md

 Key Components:
 1. Input Data: JSON files containing patient clinical data with blood glucose measurements, insulin administration, and nutrition information.
 More details in the [Data Structure section](#data-structure) below.
-2. Model: STAR API for blood glucose range prediction (BG5TH - BG95TH interval).
-The public API endpoint is `https://demo.insilicare.com/api/star/REALM/validation`.
+2. Model: STAR Docker image (`glucomeo`) for blood glucose range prediction (BG5TH - BG95TH interval).
 3. Fairness/Bias Analysis: Performed using the [fairness_bias_analysis.py](./src/fairness_bias_analysis.py) script.
 Evaluates equalized odds (miscoverage rates) and demographic parity (mean predicted values) across Age and Gender groups.
 This script can be executed independently and as part of the Kubeflow pipeline component.
 4. Explainability Analysis: Performed using the [explainer.py](./src/explainer.py) script with dynamic method selection based on sensitivity value.
 Again, this script can be executed independently and as part of the Kubeflow pipeline component.
 5. Visualizations: Generated using [fairness_bias_visualization.py](./src/fairness_bias_visualization.py) and [explainer_visualization.py](./src/explainer_visualization.py) scripts.